BrownDogGadgets/SolarTracker/Dual Axis Tracker/README.md

 ## Solar Tracker Shield and LDR Board

-The new (as of October 2021) [Digital IO Shield](hardware/Digital-IO-Arduino-Shield-Type-A-v1.1) is a general purpose Arduino shield and replaces the old version of the Solar Tracker Shield.
-Any Solar Tracker sold after October 2021 will use the Digital IO Shield and will require that you use the Arduino sketch `Dual_Axis_Tracker_V3.ino`
+The new (as of October 2021) [Digital I/O Shield](hardware/Digital-IO-Arduino-Shield-Type-A-v1.1) is a general purpose Arduino shield and replaces the old version of the Solar Tracker Shield.
+Any Solar Tracker sold after October 2021 will use the Digital I/O Shield and will require that you use the Arduino sketch `Dual_Axis_Tracker_V3.ino`

-(The old [Solar Tracker Shield](hardware/Solar-Tracker-Shield-v1.1) was used previous to the release of the Digital IO Shield in October 2021.
+(The old [Solar Tracker Shield](hardware/Solar-Tracker-Shield-v1.1) was used previous to the release of the Digital I/O Shield in October 2021.
 If you are using this older version of the Solar Tracker Shield you will need to use the Arduino sketch `Dual_Axis_Tracker_V2.ino`)

 [The Light-Detecting Resistor (LDR) Board](hardware/LDR-Board) is a board with four photocells and male pin headers.
-It connects to the Digital IO Shield with female jumper wires.
+It connects to the Digital I/O Shield with female jumper wires.

 Both of the shields work with the Arduino Uno board and have male pin headers for connecting the servos and light detecting resistors (via female jumper wires).